Conservation and restoration of musical instruments: Factors for functional restoration

 According to Robert Barclay, the following are a list of the top five reasons for functional restoration.
-First, a restoration can be completed if “the instrument is mass-produced.”
-Second, if “the instrument has been previously restored and most ephemeral has been lost.”
-Third, with a little bit of work from a conservator, “the instrument can easily be put into working condition.”
-Fourth, “the original function can be reestablished.”
-Lastly, if “the instrument is in sturdy condition,” then it could be conserved.
+First, a restoration can be completed if "the instrument is mass-produced."
+Second, if "the instrument has been previously restored and most ephemeral has been lost."
+Third, with a little bit of work from a conservator, "the instrument can easily be put into working condition."
+Fourth, "the original function can be reestablished."
+Lastly, if "the instrument is in sturdy condition," then it could be conserved.
 Its also vital to consider functional restoration if a reproduction instrument would not produce results equivalent to what a restored instrument would produce.
 This is very important to consider, especially if a historical instrument is tied to an educational institution.

 Factors against functional restoration

 Barclay also mentions some explanations for not functionally restoring musical instruments and the top five reasons are as follows.
-First a musical instrument should not be conserved if “the instrument is unique.”
-Second, work should not be completed if “the original ephemeral features will be lost or altered.”
-Third, the way the instrument could be played is unknown or “the function is obscure and unlikely to be determined as a result of restoration.”
-Fourth, “the condition of the instrument is such that an accurate achievement of its original quality of function is unlikely.”
-Lastly, if “the function is so well understood that no new information is likely to be gained.”
-It is also important to remember that functional restoration does not always align with the ethics and standards of practice of conservation-restoration.
+First a musical instrument should not be conserved if "the instrument is unique."
+Second, work should not be completed if "the original ephemeral features will be lost or altered."
+Third, the way the instrument could be played is unknown or "the function is obscure and unlikely to be determined as a result of restoration."
+Fourth, "the condition of the instrument is such that an accurate achievement of its original quality of function is unlikely."
+Lastly, if "the function is so well understood that no new information is likely to be gained."

+Functional restoration does not always align with the ethics and standards of practice of conservation-restoration.
 Functional restoration is generally more intrusive than basic conservation techniques, and will generally result in a greater loss of original components of the instrument.

 Condition reporting before and after restoration with photographs and other documentation

 Similarly to the document(s) that a museum registrar might use to catalog an artifact into a collection, it is important to keep the proper paperwork during the conservation process being done on a musical instrument.
-(If interested, there is also an example of a museum condition report right here from the Cleveland Museum of Contemporary Art.
+(If interested, there is also an example of a museum condition report here from the Cleveland Museum of Contemporary Art.
 Additionally by taking before and after camera shots, it helps to document the steps taken by the conservator (or the rest of the conservation staff) while working on an instrument and the progress made during the duration of the project.
 A checklist could also help conservators stay focused on the task at hand trying to restore a particular musical instrument.
 But each plan is different for the conservation process depending on how severely wounded the instrument in question may be.